skyworkz/website/content/blog/reliable-local-development-for-infrequently-used-projects.md

 ### VSCode plugins and settings
 Finally, we can make life easier for people by offering a properly configured IDE, in our case this IDE is VSCode.
 We want several plugins to be present, and we can configure all kinds of editor behaviour in default VSCode config files by simply adding a `.vscode` directory to our Git repo.

 You can configure 'recommended' plugins in `.vscode/extensions.json` but with GitPod it's recommended to configure plugins in `.gitpod.yml` as it will cause these plugins/extensions to be automatically installed rather than just being recommended.
-Configuration for VSCode extensions looks like this:
+Configuration for VSCode extensions in `.gitpod.yml` looks like this:

 ```yaml
 vscode: